pawamoy/shellman/README.rst

 Usage
 =====

-To render the doc on stdout:
+To render the doc on standard output:

 .. code:: bash